Paola Prestini, Co-Founder, Executive & Artistic Director

 Within the theatre world, she worked as Assistant to the Director under Jonathan Bank at the Mint Theatre, and in the development department of the National Theatre of Ireland, The Abbey Theatre, while living in Dublin.

-Natalia is also an Associate Developer at More Partnerships, a boutique agency that develops partnerships between brands, causes and artists, where she has helped produce the Global Citizen Festival since 2013, and The Stella Artois Chalice Symphony with The Cold War Kids which was released in February 2014.
+Natalia was an Associate Developer at More Partnerships, a boutique agency that develops partnerships between brands, causes and artists, where she has helped produce the Global Citizen Festival since 2013, and The Stella Artois Chalice Symphony with The Cold War Kids which was released in February 2014.
 She wrote a blog detailing interesting CSR campaigns around the world for More Partnerships.

 Over the past five years, Natalia has lived in Dublin, London, Paris, and New York City.
 Having grown up in a military family, she has spent most of her life traveling, and has spent time volunteering in Peru, Panama, and the Gaza Strip.
 She graduated with honors from NYU’s Tisch Film School, with a focus on writing and a minor in producing for film & TV.
 She also sings in “minstrel punk” Brooklyn band The Jamboree Sunday.